mortezaeghbalihanseatic/aufgabe_backend/README.md

 - [frontend](https://github.com/mortezaeghbalihanseatic/aufgabe_frontend).

 I have some problem in Security.
-I will do that
+I will do that.

 ### Demo and Links

 - **[swagger](http://64.226.101.10/api/docs)**
 - **[demo](http://64.226.101.10/)**

-ies will be promptly addressed.
+please see tn unsafe mode until I solve it.
 ## License

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).